MeTavi/TAT_doc/docs/Setup_Guide/data_requirement.md

        | DOB  | To Origin      | from destination node to origin (except for bikes) |
        | Null | Both           | both directions                                    |

-    The data preparation stage corrected the direction of spatial objects as following:
+    The data preparation stage corrects the direction of spatial objects as following:
     - It reverses the direction of links with `FLOW` values equal to `DO`, `DOB` to correct the link directions to be the direction of travel.
     - It also generates a new spatial object for two-way links, so that the end result contains one link per direction.
     - Links with `FLOW` values equal to 'OD', 'ODB' remains unchanged as the direction in which they are drawn is the same the direction of travel.